 The Mopar Career Automotive Program (Mopar CAP) is a study/internship program that trains high-caliber automotive technicians for employment at Chrysler Group dealerships nationwide.
-The program's purpose is to ensure that Chrysler Group customers have the best service available for their vehicles now and into the future.
-To achieve this goal, Mopar CAP has created strategic partnerships with automotive colleges and technical schools throughout the United States.
-These select schools train students utilizing Chrysler specific automotive diagnostic processes and repair procedures to develop the skills necessary to be successful Chrysler Group technicians.
+Students will be trained to use Chrysler specific automotive diagnostic processes and repair procedures to develop the skills necessary to be successful Chrysler Group technicians.

 Formal articulation agreements with other colleges and universities indicate how Sinclair programs and courses will transfer to other institutions.

 The CAP prepares students to take the automotive ASE test, which is a requirement for technician certification.
 The CAP is also designed to train students to become Chrysler Master Certified.

 |AUT 1102||Introduction to Automotive Service||2|

 |AUT 1115||Automotive Engine Performance I||4|